 Gelato 33 x Animal Cookies

 Both Gelato 33 and Animal Cookies have become enormously popular for their unique flavors and beautiful buds.
-Skittles is no exception.
+Gelazzi is no exception.
 Like its parents, this exotic hybrid produces elite phenotypes that possess all of the qualities that growers and breeders want, including stunning color, superb potency, delicious flavor and aroma, and extensive trichome coverage.

-The story of Gelato 33, the mother of Skittles, started in 2011 when a mutual acquaintance introduced two San Francisco-based growers, Jigga and Sherbinski.
+The story of Gelato 33, the mother of Gelazzi, started in 2011 when a mutual acquaintance introduced two San Francisco-based growers, Jigga and Sherbinski.
 The two became fast friends and decided to work on a breeding project together.

 Jigga collected some pollen from his Burmese Blackberry Kush and used it to pollinate Sherbinski’s cut of OG Kush.
 The resulting hybrid, known as “Pink Panties,” was remarkably potent and flavorful but lacked yield.
 Despite the low output, Sherbinski kept one of the Pink Panties plants in his garden.

 This plant turned out to be a male and, before Sherbinski could remove it from the garden, it pollinated Jigga’s prized cut of Thin Mint Cookies.
 Although Sherbinski was upset about this accidental pollination, he decided to sprout some of the seeds.
 One of these seeds became one of the most prized phenotypes in recent years: Sunset Sherbet.